ROT101/learn_something/README.md

 To learn more about FLAGS and ARGUMENTS, use the {man} progam + progarm you wish to use , program you wish to use + {-h/--help} flag , program you wish to us without any commands search for it online.

-there are some command line tools that only accept arguments.\n !!
+there are some command line tools that only accept arguments.

 linux basics